SeulLee05/MOOD/README.md

-# Exploring Chemical Space with Score-based Out-of-distribution Generation
+# Exploring Chemical Space with<br>Score-based Out-of-distribution Generation

 This is the official code repository for the paper [Exploring Chemical Space with Score-based Out-of-distribution Generation](https://arxiv.org/abs/2206.07632) (ICML 2023), in which we propose *Molecular Out-Of-distribution Diffusion (MOOD)*.